medusajs/medusa/docs/content/add-plugins/stripe.md

 Make sure to replace `<YOUR_PUBLISHABLE_KEY>` with your Stripe Publishable Key.

-Now, if you run your Medusa server and your storefront, on checkout you’ll be able to use Stripe.
+Now, if you run your Medusa backend and your storefront, on checkout you’ll be able to use Stripe.

 ![Next.js Stripe Form](https://res.cloudinary.com/dza7lstvk/image/upload/v1668001145/Medusa%20Docs/Stripe/h5mWdJT_n1bktt.png)